 For upscale golf hotels, consider the Old Course Hotel in the centre of St Andrews with access to multiple golf courses, or the Fairmont, which is slightly south of the town, but directly at the beautiful St Andrews Bay Golf Course.

-I usually stay at the St Andrews Holiday Park – a caravan park at East Sands beach.
+We usually stay at the St Andrews Holiday Park, a caravan park above East Sands beach, because our family has a place there.
 Caravans are available for a minimum of 3 nights.
 They usually have 2-3 bedrooms and are a great solution if you travel in a group or want self-catering facilities.

 During the summer, you can also book budget-friendly accommodation at St Andrews University student halls.